dragonflyoss/Dragonfly/docs/api_reference/apis.md

 #### Description
-dfget stops playing a role as a peer in peer network constructed by supernode. when dfget lasts in five minutes without downloading or uploading task, uploader of dfget automatically sends a DELETE /peers/{id} request to supernode.
+dfget stops playing a role as a peer in peer network constructed by supernode.
+When dfget lasts in five minutes without downloading or uploading task, the uploader of dfget automatically sends a DELETE /peers/{id} request to supernode.